Many pet store and reptile show visitors often encounter savannah monitors, or Varanus exanthematicus.

 Fortunately, savannah monitors make great, intelligent, and even affectionate pets for those who can provide the required effort AND investment.

-Whether you’re wondering if a savannah monitor will make the right pet for you OR you’ve already succumbed to the sweet face of a hatchling and made your purchase, below you will find out all you need to know (and then some!) to raise a happy and healthy savannah monitor!
+Whether you’re wondering if a savannah monitor is the right monitor for you OR you’ve already succumbed to the sweet face of a hatchling and made your purchase, read below to learn all you need to know (and then some!) to raise a happy and healthy savannah monitor!

 Savannah Monitor Background Information